Kuwait

 Taxis are easy to hail in the street in the major cities, or can be booked by phone.
 They are metered, so fares are consistent.
 Just be sure to negotiate the fare before getting into a taxi outside of the city, where metered taxis may not be available.

-In Kuwait City, you’ll find orange and white taxis operated by KPTC (Kuwait Public Transportation Company).
+You’ll find orange and white taxis operated by KPTC (Kuwait Public Transportation Company).
 This is generally considered to be the best taxi service.

 Private taxi companies also operate radio taxi fleets, which can be pre-booked by phone or app.
 Some popular companies are City Taxi, Taxi 4, and Metro Taxi.
 Rides can also be booked through apps like Careem.